u2seg/U2Seg/INSTALL.md

 ```

 ### Install other dependencies
-In order to make the model compatible to your syste, you may need adjust the version of some pachages:
+In order to make the model compatible to your system, you may need adjust the version of some pachages:

 ```
 pip install pillow==9.5